BarbosaRicardo/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Map will return an array, but forEach will not.

 2. What is the difference between a function and a method?

+A method is the functioning of an object, whereas a function is not associated with an object.

 3. What is closure?

+The scope that allows nested functions to use variables of the parent function.

 4. Describe the four rules of the 'this' keyword.

+a) Window, global object binding - references the    window object (the whole perspective)
+b) Implicit Binding - references the object ahead    of the dot when a function is called
+c) New Binding - references the object created       using constructor
+d) Explicit binding - redifines this by using        apply or call methods.

 5. Why do we need super() in an extended class?

+super() creates a bridge to the 'this' items from the extended class.

 ## Project Set up